Bangerz: Legacy

 Patrick Ryan of USA Today commented that Cyrus' collaborations with Mike Will Made It contributed to his new-found prominence, stating that Mike Will Made It's position as an executive producer has helped him "[jump] to the forefront as an interesting character [...] in an era where a lot of producers have fallen behind the scenes again".
 From a commercial standpoint, however, Suzanne Cowie of Babble suggested that Cyrus' opening-week sales figures and subsequent decline supported the idea that the studio album format is reaching its end, having used her example to exemplify that "consumers are only interested in the single".
 She further opined that they do not "[have] the time to sit and listen through to an album in its entirety", and credited the rise of digital downloads with promoting a less engaging listening process, where consumers "[have not] connected in any way with the band/singer and their hopes for the record."

 In December 2013 MTV named Cyrus as their Best Artist of 2013, for which criteria including Bangerzs sales were taken into consideration.
 James Montgomery from MTV News elaborated on the network's decision that Cyrus "[declared] her independence and [dominated] the pop-culture landscape", adding that "she schooled—and shocked—us all in 2013, and did so on her own terms."
 In early December 2013, Cyrus was listed in the top ten finalists for Time Person of the Year, the only entertainer in the list, though she lost to Pope Francis; she was also listed on Barbara Walters' "Most Fascinating People of the Year".
 Billboard staff called Cyrus the "Most Talked About Pop Star" of 2013, and also recognized the controversial evolution of her career as the "Top Music Moment" of the year, elaborating that she was a "maelstrom that expanded and grazed nearly every aspect of pop culture in 2013."
 Cyrus was also the most-searched person of the year on Google, with Leah Chernikoff of Elle writing that "most folks, even famous ones, only strike Internet gold like that once in a lifetime (or maybe once a year), but Cyrus hit it again—and again—in 2013."

+In 2025, reviewing Cyrus' Something Beautiful, The Needle Drop's Anthony Fantano noted: "[...] in a lot of ways, you could actually say [Cyrus] set the tone for some of these newer faces who took a similar path and also got a bit edgier in their transition into pop stardom.
+I mean, it's funny to think of how many people just freak out on social media over stuff like Sabrina Carpenter's 'Juno' live performance poses.
+But I don't know.
+To me, that's nothing in comparison with the stuff Miley Cyrus was doing on stage during the Bangerz era."